Field Note

 The trust-building recommendation

 If the reader is fishing docks, ramps, or boats, HUK deck boots are worth comparing.
 If the reader is searching for surf fishing waders, send them to the waders and boots guide first.
+If the reader wants a Patagonia-specific wet-access shortlist, send them to the Patagonia waders and boots comparison.
 That protects trust and still keeps HUK in the right lane.

 For the full HUK apparel system, use the HUK deck boots section on the HUK gear hub.